vGanesht/DevOnServerStats/README.md

-# ServerStats
+# lw-assignment

-This project was generated for test to demonstrate some of features with Angular
+This project was generated for assignment to demonstrate some of features with Angular

 ## Installation
 Run `npm install` to install the npm packages described in the package.json and verify that it works: